 AVS is just a piece of the overall order review process.
 It’s up to you to gather and keep records of the processes you use to prevent fraud.
 You must prove you’re actively protecting your customers, and if you can’t or are just using the minimal preventative measures, you will likely still be liable for some of the chargebacks issued by fraudulent transactions.
 And as mentioned earlier, without AVS you won’t even qualify for representation — essentially eliminating any chance at fighting chargebacks!

-6. Remember that pre-paid cards will almost always fail AVS checks.
+- Remember that prepaid cards will almost always fail an AVS check.
 This is another example of a variable you want to account for.
 If you’re in person, it’s easy to override this, but make sure you have a contingency plan in place online as well.

 - Pay close attention to No Match response codes since these are the highest indicator of fraud.
 Ask the customer to try again, and if they continue to fire No Match codes you will want to have a system prepared to reach out directly to the customer to ensure everything is okay (typically an automated email asking to verify their financial information and/or identity).

 AVS is just a piece in your multi-layered order review/customer prevention processes.
 It’s an important player but is ultimately insufficient on its own, and it’s up to you to develop a system designed to prevent fraud every step of the way.